ultralytics/ultralytics/docs/en/models/yolo11.md

 !!! tip "Ultralytics YOLO11 Publication"

-    There is no official Ultralytics YOLO11 research paper.
-For comprehensive details on YOLO11, please refer to the official [documentation](https://docs.ultralytics.com) and [GitHub repository](https://github.com/ultralytics/ultralytics).
-Although formal academic papers may not be available, these resources offer in-depth information on model architectures, features, and usage.
+    Ultralytics has not published a formal research paper for YOLO11 due to the rapidly evolving nature of the models.
+We focus on advancing the technology and making it easier to use, rather than producing static documentation.
+For the most up-to-date information on YOLO11’s architecture, features, and usage, please refer to our [GitHub repository](https://github.com/ultralytics/ultralytics) and [documentation](https://docs.ultralytics.com).

 YOLO11 is the latest iteration in the [Ultralytics](https://www.ultralytics.com/) YOLO series of real-time object detectors, redefining what's possible with cutting-edge [accuracy](https://www.ultralytics.com/glossary/accuracy), speed, and efficiency.
 Building upon the impressive advancements of previous YOLO versions, YOLO11 introduces significant improvements in architecture and training methods, making it a versatile choice for a wide range of [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) tasks.